Alaska town buried in snow gets help digging out

 "Our pattern is mostly freeze-thaw-snow-rain, back and forth," said Allen Marquette, Cordova city spokesman.
 "I've talked to some old-timers.
 Everybody's telling me that they don't remember this much snow this early."

-Cordova typically gets 100 inches of snow in an entire winter, said National Weather Service meteorologist Don Moore.
+Cordova typically gets 100 inches (2.54 meters) of snow in an entire winter, said National Weather Service meteorologist Don Moore.

 Another system is due in on Tuesday, likely to add to the snow total, Moore said.